alegresor/QMCGenerators.jl/docs/src/tutorial.md

 ## Common Usage

-The most common usage is to generate a single randomized quasi-random sequence.
-For example, to generate the first 4 points of a 3 dimensional digital net with 1 random digital shift with seed 7:
+Often we just want to generate a single randomized quasi-random sequence.
+For example, to generate the first 4 points of a 3 dimensional digital net with 1 random digital shift with seed 7

 ```jldoctest
 Next(RandomDigitalShift(DigitalSeqB2G(3),1,7),4)